Mixture-Team/.github/profile/README.md

-<h1 align="center">Hi everyone 👋 Mixture-Team</h1>
+<h1 align="center">Hi everyone 👋 Mixture-Tech</h1>

-<h4 align="center">Mixture-Team is a group of enthusiastic young developers with diverse skills and a creative spirit.
+<h4 align="center">Mixture-Tech is a group of enthusiastic young developers with diverse skills and a creative spirit.
 We collaborate to develop modern technological projects, bringing practical value to the community and businesses.</h4>

 ## 🧑‍🤝‍🧑 Members